 The same happens if you strain to read a book in dim light.
 Your eyes do adjust, but some people find the strain gives them a headache.
-Likewise, when you look at something close-up like a book or some sewing, the eye adjusts, muscles lengthen the area known as the vitreous chamber – the gelatinous bulk of the eyeball that lies between the lens and the retina.
+Likewise, when you look at something close-up like a book or some sewing, the eye adjusts, and muscles lengthen the area known as the vitreous chamber – the gelatinous bulk of the eyeball that lies between the lens and the retina.

 With that in mind, here are a few reading environment tips to take into consideration for children and yourself.

-Be mindful of the brightness of digital screen vs. your reading environment.
+- Be mindful of the brightness of your digital screen vs. your reading environment.
 As many books are now switching from paperback to digital – including student textbooks – it’s important to remember that the lighting of the area you’re reading in should be as bright or brighter than your digital device.
 Therefore, avoid reading in dark rooms.
 Reading from digital devices in a dark room can cause discomfort, leading to lower concentration and disorientation because your eyes are constantly adjusting between the brightness of a screen and your dimly lit surroundings.
 Additionally, dark rooms will not provide sufficient lighting if you’re reading a paperback book.

-Playing outside seems to be beneficial to the eyes and that perhaps young children should study in a good light to avoid straining their eyes.
+- Playing outside seems to be beneficial to the eyes and perhaps young children should study in good light to avoid straining their eyes.
 As for adults, all these studies were conducted on children whose eyes were still developing, so if you still want to read under the covers by torchlight then it’s unlikely to cause you any problems.
 Of course, now that you’re old enough to decide your own bedtime, you probably don’t need to.

 To ensure your child’s eyes are kept in good health for reading and other developmental activities, make sure to book regular eye appointments with your optometrist.